Nexxon1/ocp-prep/README.md

 #### Generics behind the scenes & limitations
 Behind the scenes the compiler replaces all Generics with *Object*.
-This way there is only one class needed for class that uses generics.
+This way there is only one class file needed for a class that uses generics.
 That process is called **type erasure**.
 The compiler then adds the relevant casts for your code to work with the actual specified types.
 - Most limitations of Generics are due to type erasure.
 You can't do the following:
     - Call the constructor: new T() is not allowed because at runtime it would be 'new Object()'
     - Create an array of that static type: Because you would be creating an Array of Objects
-    - Call instanceof: Because at runtime List<Integer> and List<String> look the same because of type erasure
+    - Call instanceof: Because at runtime List\<Integer> and List\<String> look the same because of type erasure
     - Use primitive type as generic parameter: However you can just use the wrapper class
     - Create a static variable as generic type parameter: Because the type is linked to the instance of the class